BerkeleyAutomation/Urban_Driving_Simulator/docs/source/examples.rst

 The "visualize" and "visualize_lidar" flags enable the graphical display, which is optional.

-The "max_time" field specifies tha maximum number of ticks the simulation will run before resetting.
+The "max_time" field specifies the maximum number of ticks the simulation will run before resetting.
 This is useful for performing many roll-outs back-to-back.

 ::